learn-co-curriculum/javascript-curriculum-assignment-objects-readme/README.md

 var pikachu  = ["Pikachu", "Electric", "Mouse",  100, "Thunderbolt", "Quick Attack", "Growl", "Slam", function speak(){return "pika pika";}]
 ```

 This gives us a collection of data about Pikachu, but accessing specific information is difficult and messy.
-If we want to know Pikachu's name, type, species, level..etc we'd need to know which index in the array to use.
+If we want to know Pikachu's name, type, species, level, etc. we'd need to know which index in the array to use.

 ```js
 pikachu[0] // "Pikachu"